Tools Guide

 Key limitation

-Built around the brand account, not individual employee voices.
-The advocacy module pushes approved brand content to employees for resharing — it doesn't help employees create original content in their own voice.
+Built primarily around the brand account rather than individual employee voices.
+The advocacy module is designed around distributing approved brand content to employees for resharing β€” original, voice-matched employee post creation is not the primary workflow.

 Pricing